MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/b2b-extranet.md

 To add an access package manager

+Once you've defined the resources that you want to share, the next step is to create an access package, which defines the type of access that partner users are granted and the approval process for new partner users requesting access.

 To create an access package
 1. In Azure AD Identity Governance, click **Catalogs**, and then click the catalog where you want to create an access package.